West Mackay

 Employment conditions in West Mackay demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-The area has a high employment specialization in mining, with an employment share of 2.8 times the regional level.
-Agriculture, forestry & fishing employed just 1.1% of local workers, below Rest of Qld's 4.5%.
-The ratio of 0.7 workers per resident indicates higher than normal employment opportunities locally.
-Over the 12 months to September 2025, employment increased by 4.7% while labour force increased by 4.2%, reducing unemployment rate by 0.4 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.7%.
-As of 25-Nov-25, state-level data shows QLD employment contracted by 0.01% (losing 1210 jobs), with the state unemployment rate at 4.2%, broadly in line with national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia suggest growth patterns for West Mackay.
-Over five years, national employment is forecast to expand by 6.6% while over ten years it's projected to increase by 13.7%.
-Applying these projections to West Mackay's employment mix suggests local employment should increase by 6.2% over five years and 13.4% over ten years.
+Conversely, agriculture, forestry & fishing employs only 1.1% of local workers, below Rest of Qld's 4.5%.
+The ratio of 0.7 workers per resident, as at the Census, suggests a higher-than-average level of local employment opportunities.
+Over the 12 months to September 2025, employment increased by 4.7% while labour force grew by 4.2%, causing the unemployment rate to fall by 0.4 percentage points, contrasting with Rest of Qld where employment rose by 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years for national employment.
+Applying these projections to West Mackay's employment mix suggests local employment should increase by 6.2% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes and without considering localized population projections.

 Frequently Asked Questions - Employment